CodeYourFuture/syllabus-archive/node/week-1/lesson.md

 });
 ```

+> Exercise: Try to `console.log` the `request` object inside the handler
+> function.
+Restart your server, send the request again with Postman, then go to your terminal
+> to see what it looks like.
+You should see a lot of data come through.

 ## 2. Check it out in Postman

 Quit your server in the terminal with `ctrl + c`.
 Then restart it to run your